Who is eligible?

-A check for 80% of the total grant amount will be distributed to the applicant in his or her name, or in the case of a collective or group, a lead artist/organizer.
+A check for 80% of the total grant amount will be distributed to the applicant in their name, or in the case of a collective or group, a lead artist/organizer.
 The remaining 20% will be issued upon completion of final grant report.

 Will I be responsible for paying taxes on the award?

 Yes, the IRS classifies this award as income.
-516 ARTS will mail grant recipients a 1099-misc form at the beginning of the calendar year and will be responsible for any taxes resulting from the additional income.
-516 ARTS does not provide tax advice and recommends you speak with a financial advisor/accountant about your specific financial circumstances.
+516 ARTS will mail grant recipients a 1099-misc form at the beginning of the calendar year and the recipient will be responsible for any taxes resulting from the additional income.
+516 ARTS not provide tax advice and recommends you speak with a financial advisor/accountant about your specific financial circumstances.